thoughtbot/maintaining-open-source-projects/book/04-quality.md

 ```

 This results in a 3×3×4 build matrix that will validate your project runs in the
-many combinations of rails and ruby version, and database your users may have.
+many combinations of rails and ruby versions, and databases your users may have.

 By automating as many quality controls as possible in a CI environment, you will
-make sure there is visibility into the project’s different quality measurements,
+make sure there is visibility into the project’s different quality measurements.
-helping your team and community take care of them.
+This will help your team and community maintain them more efficiently.

 ## Choose your own priorities